polterguy/polterguy.github.io/csharp/index.md

 file.
 This file adds up which services you want to use as implementations for whichever service interfaces you have created.
 Basically, it configures your `IServiceCollection`, making the .Net IoC DI container know which implementation class to use for whatever interface you need.
+At which point you can just add an instance to your interface in your controller's constructor, and the .Net DI IoC container will automatically inject your service for you.

-If you create your own class, that implements `IConfigureServices` from _"magic.common.contracts"_, then the Magic core will automatically invoke your `Configure` method when it needs to wire up your IoC container during startup.
+**Important** - If you create your own class, that implements `IConfigureServices` from _"magic.common.contracts"_, then the Magic core will automatically invoke your `Configure` method when it needs to wire up your IoC container during startup.

 If you take this approach, it's important that you also add a reference to your service implementation project into your _"magic.backend"_ project.